-Our brand new Bachelor’s Degree lives in the future, a place where tech meets business, meets marketing, meets tomorrow.
+Our Digital Innovation Bachelor’s Degree lives in the future, a place where tech meets business, meets marketing, meets tomorrow.

 The world is changing at an exponential pace right now.
 What worked a few years ago, doesn’t anymore.
 We need to change the script, flip the conversation, use un-business business thinking to read the shifts and get ahead.